 One of the warmest Winters on record has our fishery set to get going early this year.
 You could even say it never fully turned off as days in the 70s have kept water temperatures far higher than normal.
 Bait fish that are usually nonexistent have been present and kept the redfish active.
 Trout should be ramped up and ready to go in March.
 It’s time to break out your rods and reels and get ready for a great season!

-Having spent the last few months laying low and avoiding dolphins, redfish are transitioning from a period focused simply on preservation to now becoming predators again.
-With redfish still in big schools of up to hundreds of fish, the best fishing will be at low tide when you can sight cast to them.
-These fish are still spooky so stealth is of upmost importance when approaching a school.
-Oftentimes, it pays to anchor up when you find a school and wait for them to return to you instead of chasing them down.
+Having spent the last few months laying low and avoiding dolphins, redfish are no longer just focused on simply surviving but now on feeding as well.
+Low tide will be the best time to focus on big schools of redfish that can number in the hundreds.
+These fish are still pretty wary, so a quiet approach is very important.
+On many days, it pays to settle in one spot when you find a school and wait for them to return to you instead of pushing them away.

-As trout become more active, popping corks cast along grass banks and over oyster beds will be a good bet paired with mud minnows.
-I usually use a 18”-24” leader and a size 1 circle hook.
-When working the popping cork, always try to keep slack out of your line and when that cork drops just reel to set the hook.
-You’ll find that the circle hook will rarely miss as long as your line is tight
+As trout begin to appear, popping corks cast along grass banks and over oyster beds will be a good bet paired with mud minnows.
+I usually pair a size 1 circle hook with an 18”-24” fluorocarbon leader.
+While there is no shortage of options, I use oval shaped corks that are heavier and can be cast further.
+When using a popping cork, do your best to keep slack out of your line and when that cork goes under just reel to set the hook.
+You’ll find that the circle hook seldom misses as long as your line is tight.

 See you on the water!